 Junaid received his medical doctorate as a SAARC Scholar, training in medicine and surgery.
 He subsequently earned his master's in public health (MPH) from Harvard University, studying global health policy and concentrating in Public Health Leadership.
 After his MPH, he completed a Fellowship at Harvard Medical School, studying medical ethics and legal medicine, and published his research work in the Hastings Center Report.
 At Harvard Medical School, he also completed graduate-level coursework in how to innovate in biomedicine.
 He has also been trained in Value-Based Health Care at Harvard Business School and completed an executive education program in financial management at the Value Institute for Health and Care of The University of Texas in Austin.
 He is currently enrolled in the Innovating from Design to Discovery (iD2D) at One Brave Idea initiative at the Brigham and Women’s Hospital in Boston.

-Since 2017, he is a Harvard Graduate School Leadership Institute Fellow--a joint venture of Harvard Kennedy School of Government and Harvard Business School focusing on public leadership.
+Since 2017, he has been a Harvard Graduate School Leadership Incubator Fellow—a joint venture of Harvard Kennedy School of Government and Harvard Business School focusing on public leadership.
 In 2018, he was selected as a New Voices Fellow at the Aspen Institute and was chosen as a Spotlight Health Scholar for the Aspen Ideas Festival.
 In 2019, he received the STAT Wunderkind award.
 In 2021, he was named one of the 40 under 40 Leaders in Health by The National Minority Quality Forum.
 He has also received several awards for his academic work in health services and health policy research.